Introduction and Itinerary

 Day 16 – Cernobbio Transfers

-After a hearty breakfast transfers will be provided to the local train station or to Malpensa (Milan) Airport).
+After a hearty breakfast transfers will be provided to the local train station or to Malpensa (Milan) Airport) for a PM Flight.